AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2024/2024-08-05-wordxplorer-update-4/wordxplorer-update-4.md

 ---
-title: "WordWhiz Update #4"
+title: "WordXplorer Update #4"
-excerpt: "WordWhiz Update 4 adds deterministic levels and fireworks"
+excerpt: "WordXplorer Update 4 adds deterministic levels and fireworks"
 coverImage: "./new_game_screen.jpg"
 category: "project updates"
 tags:
   - "project updates"
-  - "wordwhiz"
+  - "wordxplorer"

 ---

-You can see all the related updates [here](/tags/wordwhiz)
+You can see all the related updates [here](/tags/wordxplorer)

 It's been a while since the last update, and I wanted to tell you what's been happening.
 I wanted to get this game out by now, but life events got in the way.